 - Drive less: The less time you spend on the road, the fewer chances you have to get into an accident, which can result in a lower premium.
 Check with your insurer to see if they offer a low mileage discount.

 - Raise your deductible: If you can afford to raise your deductible, you should see a drop in your premium.
 Doubling your deductible can result in a lower cost, but always choose a deductible you can easily afford if you have to make a claim.

-FAQ: Cheapest full coverage auto insurance
+Frequently ask questions: Cheapest full coverage auto insurance

-Do I need full coverage car insurance?
+What’s the average cost for full coverage car insurance?

 What is full coverage auto insurance with no down payment?